-The investment objective of the private markets portfolio is to produce a total return (time-weighted rate of return), which captures the blended return (based on PERS' actual allocation) of the NCREIF (National Council of Real Estate Investment Fiduciaries) Index less 0.75% per year and S&P 500 Index +4% per year over rolling 10 year periods with commensurate volatility.
+The investment objective of the private markets portfolio is to produce a total return (time-weighted rate of return), which captures the blended return (based on the System's actual allocation) of the NCREIF (National Council of Real Estate Investment Fiduciaries) Index less 0.75% per year and S&P 500 Index +3% per year over rolling 10 year periods with commensurate volatility.

-1. Private Real Estate:
+- 1. Private Real Estate: - a.

-- a.
 The investment objective of the U.S. real estate portfolio is to produce a total return (time weighted rate of return), which captures the return of the NCREIF (National Council of Real Estate Investment Fiduciaries) Property Index less 0.75% per year net of fees, over rolling 10-year periods with commensurate volatility (as measured by standard deviation).
 Net investment income shall exceed two-thirds of total return over rolling 10-year periods.
-The long term expected return from real estate is 7.25% with 18.5% risk. - b.
-Counsel will operate in accordance with the Investment Objectives and Policies, the Real Estate Reporting Guidelines and applicable Interim Directives. - c.
+The private real estate target allocation is 6% of the total fund assets, with an allocation range tolerance between 4% and 8% of total fund assets. - b.
+Counsel will operate in accordance with the Investment Objectives and Policies, the Private Markets Reporting Guidelines and applicable Interim Directives. - c.
 The real estate portfolio shall be suitably diversified to the extent that an adversity affecting a particular sector will not impact a disproportionate share of the real estate portfolio. - d.
 Eligible property types for investment include industrial, multi-family, office, and retail. - e.
 Qualified investments include substantially leased (not less than 60%), incomeproducing properties located in areas in the U.S. which exhibit reasonable economic diversification. - f.
 The Real Estate portfolio shall maintain a minimum overall leased level commensurate with NCREIF or higher. - g.
-Leverage is permissible only as a means to enhance access to assets.
-Debt may be assumed on new acquisitions, not to exceed 65% loan to purchase price.
-Total portfolio leverage for each manager may not exceed 20%.
-Loans must be retired at or before maturity. - h.
-Real estate shall be acquired using 501(c)(25) holding corporations or limited liability companies with the System as sole shareholder unless Counsel deems another structure appropriate. - i.
+Real estate shall be acquired using 501(c)(25) holding corporations or limited liability companies with the System as sole shareholder unless Counsel deems another structure appropriate. - h.
 Forward commitments are agreements to acquire property at completion of construction and are limited to 15% of the manager's invested portfolio value.
-If a manager elects to use forward commitments they must meet the following parameters: - 1.
-The buyer must have the ability to void purchase if the project is not completed on time and on budget, and in accordance with plans and specifications. - 2.
-The forward commitment period shall not exceed eighteen months. - 3.
-The investment should generate a minimum initial income return at least 0.5% higher than a comparable investment that requires immediate funding. - 4.
-The developer of the property must have a strong track record of constructing quality buildings with creditworthy tenants on time and on budget.
+If a manager elects to use forward commitments they must meet the following parameters: - i.
+The buyer must have the ability to void purchase if the project is not completed on time and on budget, and in accordance with plans and specifications.

-2. Private Equity:

-- a.
-The objective of the private equity portfolio is to produce a net return (internal rate of return), that exceeds the S&P 500 +4% per year over rolling 10-year periods with commensurate volatility.
-The total long term expected return from private equity is 13.00% with a 30% risk. - b.
+- ii.
+The forward commitment period shall not exceed eighteen months. - iii.
+The investment should generate a minimum initial income return at least 0.5% higher than a comparable investment that requires immediate funding. - iv.
+The developer of the property must have a strong track record of constructing quality buildings with creditworthy tenants on time and on budget. - 2.
+Private Equity: - a.
+The objective of the private equity portfolio is to produce a net return (internal rate of return), that exceeds the S&P 500 +3% per year over rolling 10-year periods with commensurate volatility.
+The private equity target allocation is 6% of the total fund assets, with an allocation range tolerance between 4% and 8% of total fund assets. - b.
 Counsel will operate in accordance with the Investment Objectives and Policies, the Private Equity Reporting Guidelines and applicable Interim Investment Directives. - c.
 The private equity portfolio shall be suitably diversified so that an adversity affecting a particular sector will not impact a disproportionate share of the private equity portfolio. - d.
-Private equity may include primary and secondary interests in U.S. and international investments in the following strategies:
+Private equity may include primary partnership investments and secondary partnership interests and co-investments in U.S. and international investments in the following strategies: